zenstackhq/zenstack/README.md

 -   How to evolve your data model?
 -   How to authenticate users and authorize their requests?

 ZenStack aims to simplify these tasks by providing an intuitive data modeling language to define data types and access policies, integrated with user authentication.
-It generates RESTful services as well as a client-side library, allowing flexible and painless CRUD operations.
+It maps your data model to a relational database schema, generates RESTful services as well as a client-side library, allowing flexible and painless CRUD operations.

 Typescript types are generated for data models, CRUD input, filters, etc., so that you get great coding experiences in IDE and have much fewer chances to make mistakes.

+![Diagram here]

 Since CRUD APIs are automatically generated with access policies injected, you can implement most of your business logic in your front-end code safely.
 Read operations never return data that's not supposed to be visible for the current user, and writes will be rejected if unauthorized.
 The data-access client library also supports nested writes, which allows you to make a batch of creates/updates atomically, eliminating the needs for explicitly using a transaction.